mousseng/xitools/addons/xitools/README.md

 - `inv` shows your inventories with some interaction enabled
 - `tracker` displays configurable timers for spells and abilities
 - `treas` displays the current loot pool
+- `week` tracks your ENMs because remembering things is hard
 - `crafty` is a crafting skill tracker and recipe list
 - `fishe` is a fishing skill tracker and hook monitor
 - `log` is a dev tool that dumps packets to a log file, probably not useful